MoonLightOri/my-own-modded-DRG-difficulties/README.md

 - Interstellar <Require CD2 beta 14, MEV v5_4 and DEA b00.3.3>
 - Celestial <Require at least CD2 beta 13, MEV v5_4 and DEA a05t2 or above> (Toned-down of Interstellar, ND level)
 - Astral <Require CD2 beta 13 and MEV v5_4> (Toned-down of Celestial, 6x2EX level)
-- FCM <Require CD2 beta 14, MEV v5_4 and DEA (any version, but latest work best)> (FC with QoL and Balance changes from Interstellar)
+- Penumbra <Require CD2 beta 14, MEV v5_4 and DEA (any version, but latest work best)> (FC fork with QoL and Balance changes from Interstellar)

 Download Links (if you are from CN, please uses VPN since dl links are coming from discord): <br />
 [CD2 beta update 14 download](https://cdn.discordapp.com/attachments/1248846649107943434/1352476755801145415/custom-difficulty2-update-14-rc1.zip?ex=67de27a2&is=67dcd622&hm=b7b2db0371921fc432f26e8142a352ace2722d9328409443aafebf851503f6b7&) <br />